vent mound

 HCMR geologists Christos Anagnostou and Andreas Siolas gather samples

-Thetis descends to the sea bottom and explores at depths ranging from 95 – 110 meters.
+Thetis descends to the sea bottom and explores at depths ranging from 95 to 110 m.
 Our suspicions are confirmed as we observe active venting on the plateau boundaries of one basin.
 As Thetis moves into the deeper area inside, we see white-colored bacterial mats on the crest of Posidonia (sea grass) leaves, and find crust (hard grounds) from vents.
 Water, bacterial mat, and crust samples are collected from the active locations before Thetis continues inspecting the small basins.

 Sign up for the Ocean Explorer E-mail Update List.